-• Lesson 7 explores the Slideshow module as it leads students through the process of creating a stylish presentation.
+- Lesson 8 leads students through the process of creating a stylish presentation in the Slideshow module.
 Students learn how to select and customize a slide layout template and how to add backgrounds, borders, text, effects, and music.
-Other exercises cover the text template editor, saving custom templates, and exporting a slideshow to video or PDF.

-- Lesson 8 covers the Print module.
+Other exercises cover the text template editor, saving custom templates, and exporting a slideshow to video or PDF. - Lesson 9 covers the Print module.
 This lesson begins by exploring the various types of layout template, and then works through the process of modifying and customizing them.
 Students learn how to work with image cells, layout controls, and image metadata, how to create borders, change background colors, and add text.
-Exercises also cover creating a custom print template, working with color management, and saving print settings as an output collection. - Lesson 9 looks at the options for sharing photos online.
-The lesson begins in the Library module, where students work with the new Publish Services panel, and then examines the Web module in detail.
+Exercises also cover creating a custom print template, working with color management, and saving print settings as an output collection. - Lesson 10 looks at the options for sharing photos online.
+The lesson begins in the Library module, where students work with the Publish Services panel, and then examines the Web module in detail.